Armenm/MongoRealmExample/README.md

 <h3>Items List (ItemsListView.swift)</h3>
   <pre lang="swift">
   List {
-      // ⚠️ ALWAYS freeze a Realm list while iterating in a SwiftUI
+      // ⚠️ ALWAYS freeze a Realm list while
+      // iterating in a SwiftUI View's ForEach().
-      // View's ForEach().
-Otherwise, unexpected behavior will occur,
+      // Otherwise, unexpected behavior will occur,
       // especially when deleting object from the list.
       ForEach(items.freeze()) { frozenItem in
           // "Thaw" the item before passing it in, as ItemRow
-          // may want to edit it, and cannot do so on a frozen object.
+          // may want to edit it, and
+          // cannot do so on a frozen object.
-          // This is a convenient place to thaw because we have access
+          // This is a convenient place
+          // to thaw because we have access
           // to the unfrozen realm via the items list.
+          ItemRow(item: items.realm!
-          ItemRow(item: items.realm!.resolve(ThreadSafeReference(to: frozenItem))!)
+                .resolve(ThreadSafeReference(to: frozenItem))!)
       }
       .onDelete(perform: delete) // swipe to delete action .onMove(perform: move) // move items in editing mode